analogdevicesinc/ai8x-training/README.md

 and https://github.com/ARM-software/CMSIS_5 for the source code.

 The results of the generated code have been verified to match AI84 exactly and may be used to demonstrate the efficacy of the custom CNN accelerator.
-However, note that results of the average pooling operation will differ from AI84, and that there may be rounding errors in the CMSIS code when enabling SIMD.
+Note there are minor rounding errors in the CMSIS average pooling code when enabling SIMD (`-DARM_MATH_DSP`).
+If there are hard faults on the device, try limiting compiler optimizations to `-O1`.

 The `Device/` folder contains a sample Makefile, and a custom fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom